neverho0d/readnlearn/docs/DATABASE_ARCHITECTURE.md

 - **No browser mode fallback** in production scenarios
 - Browser mode is only for standalone web applications (not recommended)

-### 2. **Database Abstraction Layer**
+### 2. **Cloud-First with Offline Cache**

-- All database operations go through the `DatabaseAdapter` interface
+- All database operations go through the `SupabaseAdapter` interface
-- Database-specific implementations are isolated in adapter classes
+- IndexedDB cache provides offline functionality
-- Easy to switch between database backends without changing application code
+- Real-time synchronization keeps data in sync across devices

 ### 3. **Environment-Based Configuration**